In the past, documentaries and movies have often portrayed serial killer Ted Bundy as some sort of evil genius.

 - One student witnessed a man pacing around the back of the auditorium.

-Afterwards, police found handcuff keys in the parking lot.
-These keys were later tied to the same handcuffs that Bundy had used on one of his earlier kidnap victims.
+Afterwards, police found a pair of handcuff keys in the parking lot.
+These keys were later tied to the same handcuffs that Bundy had used during an earlier kidnapping attempt.

-As you can see, Bundy wasn’t particularly crafty or “smart”.
-Not only did he use his own car and make himself extremely visible by hanging around the school and approaching multiple people, he also dropped keys belonging to handcuffs that he had used on an earlier victim.
-A victim that had escaped and survived, taking the handcuffs with her.
+As you can see, Bundy was downright reckless.
+Not only did he use his own car and make himself extremely visible by hanging around the school and approaching multiple people, he also dropped the keys belonging to handcuffs that he had used on an earlier victim—a victim who had escaped and survived, taking the handcuffs with her.

 A smarter killer would have discarded those keys immediately and in a much better location.